SDSU-Research-CI/SDSU-Research-CI.github.io/docs/softwarefactory/overview.md

 ---

 # Overview
 SDSU's Software Factory provides faculty and researchers with services and support for containerizing their instructional and research workloads to take advantage of High Performance Computing (HPC) resources.
-The Softare Factory employs student assistants and trains them in DevOps practices like containerization, git source control, and continuous integration & continuous delivery (CI/CD) pipelines.
+The Software Factory employs student assistants and trains them in DevOps practices like containerization, git source control, and continuous integration & continuous delivery (CI/CD) pipelines.
 Software Factory students consult with faculty and researchers to understand their computing needs and data workflows in order to create software containers that enable their use cases.

 ![Software Factory](/images/softwarefactory/sf_logo_small.png)